 The strategy committee will assist the Board of Directors with analysis of strategic issues related to the management of the Group, monitoring the strategic management issues of the Group, consideration of M&A and large investment projects.
-Upon adoption of the Amended M&A, this committee is expected to consist of 3 directors: Alexander Tynkovan (independent, chairman), Sergey Lomakin and Alexey Makhnev.
+At the LSE Admission, this committee will consist of 3 directors: Alexander Tynkovan (independent, chairman), Sergey Lomakin and Alexey Makhnev.